 Your sign up process is the beginning of your relationship with your users.
 However, sign up forms can also be used by malicious parties to send spam, with a tactic called “List Bombing”.
 List Bombing can pollute your user list and damage your deliverability.
-This can prevent your emails landing in your customers’ inboxes, and lead to spam complaints, or even blacklisting.
+This can prevent your emails landing in your customers’ inboxes, and lead to spam complaints, or even being blocked from sending altogether.

 What happens when you're list bombed?